 Much to my dismay, the temperatures each day ranged from 97 to 99.
 On my first day, as I drove on interstate 195 toward the Jersey Shore, I kept wondering how this madness would unfold.
 The fear of getting kicked by a horse or any of the other hazards the job had in store paled in comparison to the thought of having use the toilets I had heard so much about.
 People didn’t flush; they’d steal the toilet paper.
 It had actually been suggested by my editors to sleep there in a tack room, but Sonny strongly advised against that for my own good.

 As soon as I arrive at Barn 8 that first day, Sonny doesn’t waste any time putting me to work.
+"What are we gonna do with Steve?" he asks Pete.
 “Pete, you got a horse for Steve to walk?
 Remember, Steve, always walk on the left side and remember to keep your hand up on the chain.”

 Then comes a comment that jolts me back to the harsh reality of my endeavor.
 “What worries me is what if you get hurt,” Sonny asks.
 “You’re not on the badge list; you’re not covered.”